mcharouk/aws/AdvancedArchitectingOnAWS/Module_6/ECS_CapacityProviders/README_DEMO.md

 * can show autoscaling group option during demo
 * creation can take up to 1 min
 * check in infrastructure tab, that there is one instance registered with capacity provider
+* if there is no, terminate the EC2 instance, so that ASG recreates one.
+It should register itself (can show the user data script that register the server)

 ## Create ECS Task Definition

+* if ECS service creation does not work, check if there is a cloudformation stack that should be deleted

 * name
 ```
 ecs-capacity-provider-task-def
 ```

+* Launch type : EC2 and Fargate
 * Task size
   * .25 CPU or 256 Units
   * .5 GB or 512 units